 September 15-16, 2017

 Indie Grants and the South Carolina Film Commission are teaming up with ASMP to present free production training workshops during their annual Southeast Film & Photo Conference.
 The following seminars will take place on Friday, Sept.
 15, and are free and open to the public.
-Check back here for registration links once available, or sign-up for our email list here.
+Click here to register for the Sept.
+15 events, and sign-up for our email list here for more updates.

 NEW & COOL FILM TOOLS DEMO